alek-antic/CanYouFeelTheRhythm/README.txt

 Class List:
 CanYouFeelTheRhythm - the main class
-RhythmFrame - the JFrame to hold everything
-Receiver - An interface to help control GameScreen MainMenuScreen - the main menu
+RhythmFrame - the JFrame to hold everything FailureScreen - the screen the pops up when a beatmap is failed SummaryScreen - the screen that comes up after a beatmap is successfully completed Receiver - An interface to help control GameScreen MainMenuScreen - the main menu
 SongSelectScreen - the screen that you select your song on